 Before we go any further, let’s specify that the Fortus 400MC is among the largest printers on the market with a footprint tallying up to a flabbergasting 1281 mm x 895.35 mm x 1962 mm with a total weight of 593 kg.
 Rest assured this is not an error on our part; the 400MC does indeed weigh upwards of a ton.
 Suffice to say it won’t fit in most consumer workshops and if we are practical, needs a room all to itself.

 Size aside, the design of the Fortus 400MC is reminiscent of an MRI machine or large scale microscope with a clean, smooth contoured look complimented by a black and white color scheme.
-It isn’t the prettiest printer around, but then again it doesn’t purport to be as it is through and through an industrial grade printer to be used in busy research and development labs rather than displayed among sleek home office devices.
+It isn’t the prettiest printer around, but then again it doesn’t purport to be as it is definitely an industrial grade printer to be used in busy research and development labs rather than displayed among sleek home office devices.

 The chamber is fully enclosed for maximum temperature control and comes with a variety of doors to access different parts of the printer including a canister bay door, oven door, and more.
 Most of these access points are reserved for servicing, and the Fortus 400MC is designed so that the oven door opens easily for access to the print bed.